 - What are we looking for when we evaluate engineering candidates?

 What we’ve come up with is a list of suggestions for how to be an effective engineer at Asana.
-Along with the broader Asana values, this list is our best attempt to make transparent the virtues we hold dear.
+Along with the broader Asana values, this list is our best attempt to make engineering values at Asana transparent.
 We believe these are highly resonant in our culture, although some are more established than others.
 They’re inspired equally by our accomplished leaders and those who are just getting started.

 This is intended as a guide to all who want to succeed as Asana engineers, but we understand that all values have a counter-value that contains its own wisdom.